Nicholas Bruno

 3. Don’t go to sleep angry or stressed out.
 Give yourself some time to chill out.
 Don’t ruminate over the day.
 Remember that the chances are your problem will still be there for you to solve tomorrow after you are rested.
 Or better yet – maybe it won’t be.
 For now, let it go.

-4. Don’t sleep on your back.
+4. If plagued by nightmares don’t sleep on your back.
 This encourages a special kind of nightmare known as sleep paralysis, in which you feel like you are being held down and cannot move, perhaps by an “unknown presence” in the room.
 Definitely scary.
 Read about and see a brief video about Sleep Paralysis below.

 5. Walk away from screens an hour or more before sleep.
 Our digital devices emit a higher concentration of blue light than we receive from natural light.
 Blue light affects levels of the sleep-inducing hormone melatonin more than any other wavelength.
 So dim the brightness of your devices as much as you can during the day.